pyomeca/bioptim/README.md

 - [The linear solvers from the HSL Mathematical Software Library](http://www.hsl.rl.ac.uk/index.html)

 #### Linux - Installing dependencies with conda
-All these (except for ̀`Acados` and the HSL lib) can easily be installed using (assuming the anaconda3 environment is loaded if needed) the `pip3` command, or the Anaconda's following command:
+All these (except for ̀`Acados` and the HSL lib) can easily be installed using (assuming the anaconda3 environment is loaded if needed) the `pip3` command or the Anaconda's following command:
 ```bash
 conda install biorbd bioviz python-graphviz -cconda-forge
 ```
-Since there isn't any `Anaconda` nor `pip3` package of `Acados`, a convenient installer is provided with `bioptim`.
+Since there is no `Anaconda` nor `pip3` package of `Acados`, a convenient installer is provided with `bioptim`.
 The installer can be found and run at `[ROOT_BIOPTIM]/external/acados_install_linux.sh`.
 However, the installer requires an `Anaconda3` environment.
-If you have an `Anaconda3` environment loaded, the installer should find itself where to install.
+If you have an `Anaconda3` environment loaded, the installer should find itself where to install it.
-If you want to install elsewhere, you can provide the script with a first argument which is the `$CONDA_PREFIX`.
+If you want to install it elsewhere, you can provide the script with a first argument which is the `$CONDA_PREFIX`.
 The second argument that can be passed to the script is the `$BLASFEO_TARGET`.
 If you don't know what it is, it is probably better to keep the default.
-Please note that depending on your computer architecture, `Acados` may or may not work properly.
+Please note that depending on your computer architecture, `Acados` may or may not work correctly.

 #### Mac - Installing dependencies with conda
 Equivalently for MacOSX:
 ```bash
 conda install casadi 'rbdl' 'biorbd' 'bioviz' python-graphviz -cconda-forge
 ```
-Since there isn't any `Anaconda` nor `pip3` package of `Acados`, a convenient installer is provided with `bioptim`.
+Since there is no `Anaconda` nor `pip3` package of `Acados`, a convenient installer is provided with `bioptim`.
 The `Acados` installation script is `[ROOT_BIOPTIM]/external/acados_install_mac.sh`.
 However, the installer requires an `Anaconda3` environment.
-If you have an `Anaconda3` environment loaded, the installer should find itself where to install.
+If you have an `Anaconda3` environment loaded, the installer should find itself where to install it.
-If you want to install elsewhere, you can provide the script with a first argument which is the `$CONDA_PREFIX`.
+If you want to install it elsewhere, you can provide the script with a first argument, the `$CONDA_PREFIX`.
 The second argument that can be passed to the script is the `$BLASFEO_TARGET`.
 If you don't know what it is, it is probably better to keep the default.
-Please note that depending on your computer architecture, `Acados` may or may not work properly.
+Please note that depending on your computer architecture, `Acados` may or may not work correctly.

 #### Windows - Installing dependencies with conda
 Equivalently for Windows:
 ```bash
 conda install casadi 'rbdl' 'biorbd' 'bioviz' python-graphviz -cconda-forge
 ```
-There isn't any `Anaconda` nor `pip3` package of `Acados`.
+There is no `Anaconda` nor `pip3` package of `Acados`.
-If one wants to use the `Acados` solver on Windows, they must compile it by themselves.
+To use the `Acados` solver on Windows, one must compile it themselves.

 #### The case of HSL solvers
 HSL is a collection of state-of-the-art packages for large-scale scientific computation.
-Among its best known packages are those for the solution of sparse linear systems (`ma27`, `ma57`, etc.), compatible with ̀`Ipopt`.
+Among its best-known packages are those for the solution of sparse linear systems (`ma27`, `ma57`, etc.), compatible with ̀`Ipopt`.
 HSL packages are [available](http://www.hsl.rl.ac.uk/download/coinhsl-archive-linux-x86_64/2014.01.17/) at no cost for academic research and teaching.
-Once you obtain the HSL dynamic library (precompiled `libhsl.so` for Linux, to be compiled `libhsl.dylib` for MacOSX, `libhsl.dll` for Windows), you just have place it in your `Anaconda3` environment into the `lib/` folder.
+Once you obtain the HSL dynamic library (precompiled `libhsl.so` for Linux, to be compiled `libhsl.dylib` for MacOSX, `libhsl.dll` for Windows), you just have to place it in your `Anaconda3` environment into the `lib/` folder.
-You are now able to use all the options of `bioptim`, including the HSL linear solvers with `Ipopt`.
+You can now use all the options of `bioptim`, including the HSL linear solvers with `Ipopt`.
-We recommend that you use `ma57` as a default linear solver by calling as such:
+We recommend using `ma57` as a default linear solver by calling as such:
 ```python
 solver = Solver.IPOPT()
 solver.set_linear_solver("ma57")
 ocp.solve(solver)
 ```
 ## Installation complete
-Once you have downloaded `bioptim`, navigate to the root folder and (assuming your conda environment is loaded if needed), you can type the following command:
+Once `bioptim` is downloaded, navigate to the root folder and (assuming your conda environment is loaded if needed), you can type the following command:
 ```bash
 python setup.py install
 ```